yezhenqing/spatial-live/_sources/install.rst.txt

 .. image:: images/install-usage-1.png

-Spatial-live has provided a built-in demo for exploration, so you can be familiar with the tool quickly.
+Spatial-Live has provided a built-in demo for exploration, so you can be familiar with the tool quickly.
 To start with your own case, you can wrap up your data files into a new clean folder (For example, suppose we have our own data set -- liver-demo), and then copy this folder into the proper location.

-If you are using spatial-live via docker, copy to spaital-live/userdata/:
+If you are using Spatial-Live via docker, copy to spaital-live/userdata/:

 .. code-block:: console

    $ cp -r /your_paht_to/liver-demo spatial-live/userdata/
    $ docker compose -f docker-compose.yml up -d

-If you are using spatial-live via node.js, copy to spatial-live/src/data/:
+If you are using Spatial-Live via node.js, copy to spatial-live/src/data/:

 .. code-block:: console